 In January through June of this year, 20 employees died in construction-related accidents.
-Perhaps the most notorious incidents involved the 2 crane collapses, one on March … Read the rest
+Perhaps the most notorious incidents involved the 2 crane collapses, one on March 10 and the other on May 30, in which not only employees were killed, but also non-workers who were in the wrong place at the wrong time were killed or injured, to say nothing about the extensive property damage sustained.… Read the rest

 Although it is certainly too early to cast blame, if any, for this past Friday’s fatal crane collapse on the East Side, with the Manhattan district attorneys office having opened a criminal investigation into the collapse, the death and injuries sustained in the accident is perhaps just the latest example of why the Occupational Safety and Health Act, the primary federal worker-safety law in the United States, is in need of more powerful enforcement penalties.
 So cogently argues David M. Uhlmann, a law professor at the University of Michigan, in a recent New York Times op-ed article.